Faculty

 PhD in Architecture and Urbanism, Roma Tre University and the Architectural Association

-Cosimo Campani is an Italian architect and researcher.
-In addition to tutoring Italian modern history of architecture at Syracuse Florence, he is also a research fellow at Autonomy UK.
-He doctoral work focused on the interaction between labor, architecture, and urbanism, particularly the historical implications of capitalist production.
-His PhD thesis called “Redneck Urbanism” spans from manufacturing and domestic work to automation and logistics.
-Throughout his career, he has lectured as a visiting professor at the Yale Architecture Advanced Design Studio (with Pier Vittorio Aureli) and organized courses and seminars on architectural and urban design at RomaTre University, Royal College of Art, and the Architectural Association.
-He took part in research projects in Russia (Derailed Lab), the Pearl River Delta, and California-Arizona-Nevada (Department of Ontological Theatre).
-His work has been exhibited at the Architecture and Landscape Biennial (Versailles), the FRAC Center (Orléans), Manifesta (Palermo), the Strelka Institute (Moscow), Saatchi Gallery (London), the Royal College of Art, and the Royal Institute of British Architects (London).
+Cosimo Campani is a research fellow at Autonomy UK.
+His doctoral work focused on the interaction between labor, architecture, and urbanism, particularly the historical implications of capitalist production.
+He has lectured at the Yale Architecture Advanced Design Studio (with Pier Vittorio Aureli) and organized courses and seminars on architectural and urban design at RomaTre University, Royal College of Art, and the Architectural Association.
+He has taken part in research projects in Russia, the Pearl River Delta, and California-Arizona-Nevada.
+His work has been exhibited in various institutions throughout Italy and abroad.

 Silvia Cattiti